sop/asn1/README.md

 To decode DER data, use `fromDER` static method of the expected type.
 To encode object to DER, use `toDER` instance method.

+All objects are immutable and method chaining is promoted for the fluency of the API.
 Exception shall be thrown on errors.

 ## Code Examples
 Here are some simple usage examples.
 Namespaces are omitted for brevity.